AlexVallat/KeyLayoutAutoSwitch/README.md

 If Chrome is not automatically enabling accessibility then this can be forced by adding the "--force-renderer-accessibility" flag on the command line.
 This will not generally be required, but if you are finding that the site rules are having no effect then it is worth trying.

+## Other Browsers
+Most browsers are based on Chromium, and can be supported by KeyLayoutAutoSwitch.
+If your browser is not supported by default, try adding the process name (usually the .exe file, without the .exe extension) to the list of allowed browser process names in `%APPDATA%\KeyLayoutAutoSwitch\Rules.xml`.
+If it works, then post an issue here suggesting that the browser be added to the default list for future releases.

 ## Limitations
 KeyLayoutAutoSwitch uses the Accessibility interfaces to obtain information from the web browser about which element is focused.
 If Accessibility services have been disabled in the browser it will not be able to function properly.